keviny2/CPSC304-Project/README.md

 Note: Make sure our loading window closes before our navigation window opens, if it doesn't it means that the database was not connected.

 Contributors:
-Kohl Peterson
-Kevin Yang
-Ryan Lee
+Kohl Peterson, Kevin Yang, Ryan Lee